TrailsofGold/whitepaper/docs/game_concept/ship_wrecks.md

 ## Location

-Ship wreck location works the same as treasures in solo mode.
+Ship wreck location works the same as treasures.

 ?> See [Treasures](game_concept/treasures.md) for more details.

 ## Expiration delay

-Ship wreck expiration delay works the same as treasures in solo mode.
+Ship wreck expiration delay works the same as treasures.

 ?> See [Treasures](game_concept/treasures.md) for more details.